rtgarden/life/life.md

 ===============

 - 10/21/1963 Born
+- 1965 adopted/brought back to family
+- 1966 finalized other adoption by Avery family, my uncle and his wife
 - 1967-1975 folk dancing performing with AMAN!
 - ~ 1968 studying New Games
 - 09/1974 began playing Clarinet 4th grade